sergei-grechanik/tupimage/README.md

 character with diacritics and color attributes, which are supported by tmux.
 However, there are several issues you should be aware of:

+* Tmux is detected by checking if the `TMUX` environment variable is set, `TERM` doesn't matter.
 * Nested tmux sessions are not supported (would require double wrapping).
 * Avoid having a tmux session attached to multiple terminals at the same time.
 * Older versions of tmux may drop pass-through sequences when the terminal is